-Identifying potentially suspicious activity through the incoming network traffic can allow early insight into an attack that might be underway, even if there is no “traditional trace” of a file.
+Identifying potentially suspicious activity through the incoming network traffic can allow early insight into an attack that might be underway, even if there is no “traditional trace” a file.

 IT security still seems to be an afterthought in many organisations.
-This is short-sighted – the risk of breaches and their impact should be reduced from the outset, and the first port of call for doing this is to design enterprise systems so that security has the same importance as the other functions they are required to fulfil.
+This is short-sighted – the risk breaches and their impact should be reduced from the outset, and the port call for doing this is to design enterprise systems so that security has the same importance as the other functions they are required to fulfil.

 Infections often exploit vulnerabilities in plugins or extensions for the internet browser – these should also be disabled, with those that are necessary to the organisation’s function being included in the software update routine.